Orders placed after Nov 7 will be filled starting Nov 13.

-Orthrus is a way to securely store data in two parts such that separately each part is useless, but together the data is restored.
+Orthrus is a way to securely store data in two parts such that separately each part is useless, but together the data is available.
+It uses world-class cryptography without the need to manage or safeguard any secrets.

 It is a board with two microSD card sockets and a microUSB socket.
 You connect the USB end up to a host with a standard cable and it looks like a normal USB mass storage device.
 When you insert two cards and initialize them with the on-board button, the two become an encrypted RAID-0 volume with the key material for the encryption spread between the two cards.
 If you remove one of the two cards, you'll find that all of the data on it is encrypted.
 If you have possession of one of the cards, you have half the data encrypted with a key you can't reconstruct.

-In order to create cryptographically strong keys, a true random entropy generator is included.
-Before being used to create keys, the data from the entropy source is whitened.
+In order to create cryptographically strong keys, a true random entropy generator is used.
 The result should be truly unpredictable keys every time.

 Orthrus has no passwords or other built-in security.
 When two matched cards are inserted, it behaves exactly like any other USB mass storage device.

-Orthrus comes as an assembled and programmed board. microSD cards and a USB microB cable are required and not included.
+Orthrus comes as an assembled and programmed board.
+Two SDHC or SDXC microSD cards and a USB microB cable are required and not included.

 There are many use cases that Orthrus facilitates easily.
 If you have a dataset over which you wish to maintain "two man control," then you can simply copy it onto an Orthrus volume and give the two cards to two people confident that by themselves each of them can't do anything.
 Or if you wanted to send data through the mail, you could dispatch each card separately confident that the data could not be inspected in transit.